inet-framework/inet/showcases/wireless/analogmodel/doc/index.rst

   (see also :doc:`/showcases/wireless/coexistence/doc/index`).

 More complex models are more accurate but more computationally intensive.
-INET contains a version of radio and radio medium module for each type and technology, e.g.
+INET contains a version of radio and radio medium module for each technology, e.g.
-:ned:`Ieee80211UnitDiskRadio`/:ned:`UnitDiskRadioMedium`, :ned:`ApskScalarRadio`/:ned:`ScalarRadioMedium`,
-:ned:`Ieee802154NarrowbandDimensionalRadio`/ :ned:`Ieee802154NarrowbandDimensionalRadioMedium`, etc.
+:ned:`Ieee80211Radio` / :ned:`Ieee80211RadioMedium`,
+while the generic :ned:`ApskRadio` works with :ned:`RadioMedium`.
+The analog model can be configured in radio and radio medium modules with the :par:`signalAnalogRepresentation` parameter.
-These models use the appropriate analog signal representation (i.e., in the receiver, the transmitter, and the radio medium)
+The analog model settings should match between the radios and the radio medium.

 Unit Disk Model
 ---------------